 Before and after photos were taken of the instrument to examine the extent and possible impacts of bio-fouling (Fig. 16).
-A significant amount of soft (plant material) and hard (calcified) bio-fouling was evident across most of the instrument body by the end of the deployment.
-A significant amount of sediment and fouling occurred within the tube containing the conductivity sensor, aided in part by the orientation that it was moored.
+A significant amount of soft (plant material) and hard (calcified) bio-fouling was evident across most of the instrument body by the end of the deployment including fouling directly within the conductivity cell.

 Figure 16.
-FSI NXIC instrument photos from Skidaway, GA test site before and after deployment
+AADI instrument photos from Skidaway, GA test site before and after deployment